top of page

 After two decades of deterioration, inaction, and several failed attempts at redevelopment, the Banner property was sold for $7.3 million in early 2005 to developers Anthony and Frank Longhitano of New Rochelle, New York.
 The brothers wanted to bring the property to country-club status.
 They hoped to build 200 to 300 townhouses, single-family houses and rental apartments.
 Today, there are about 35 condos built and occupied.
 Sale prices started at about $299,000 in 2005.
 These days, resales go for less.
 There have been no new condos built in years.
 Some are rental investment properties.

 The Longhitano brothers put most of the property up for auction in January 2019.
 No bids were received.
 Then a months-long attempt to get zoning approval to build apartments in the old playhouse building failed, due in part to stiff resistance from condo owners.
 The property is still for sale.
 In 2021, the Longhitanos revamped their approach and applied to convert the old playhouse building into 20 units of affordable housing.
 It was approved and construction has started.
+The golf course, which closed during the covid pandemic and never recovered once opened, failed to open for the 2024 season.
+Its fate is unknown.

 Whatever the future holds for Jack Banner's old creation, tens of thousands of vacationers and staffers who knew it in its heyday have many pleasant memories of their time there.
 These pages contain resort memories and photos dating from the resort's beginnings and continuing to its sad, last days.